hnnhvwht/hyndman-khandakar/README.md

 Executing the single `find()` method will initiate a search of the model space (or a subset thereof) and store the model object (`model`), order and trend (`order`), Akaike information criterion with correction (AICc) for small sample sizes (`aicc`), and the *p*-values for the ADF and KPSS tests (`p_values`) in the class instance.
 Additional information, such as the parameters, can be accessed through the `model` attribute.
 Moreover, when calling `find()`, you may pass keyword arguments to be propagated to the `statsmodels.tsa.arima_model.ARIMA.fit()` method.

 For an example of usage, see *tests/test_hyndman_khandakar.py*.

+## Description

+The original algorithm uses only the Kwiatkowski&ndash;Phillips&ndash;Schmidt&ndash;Shin (KPSS) test to determine the degree of differencing.
+This package also incorporates the augmented Dicker&ndash;Fuller (ADF) test.
+This distinction is key.
+The KPSS test evaluates the null hypothesis that the time series is stationary around a deterministic trend against the alternative of a unit root.
+On the other hand, the ADF test evaluates the null hypothesis that the time series contains a unit root against the alternative of stationarity.
+These tests are complementary, and the idea behind this implementation is that the inclusion of the ADF test makes the process of finding the degree of differencing more robust.

 ## Time Complexity